 Ahh, the Billy Bookcase.
 We all either have one or know someone who has one.
 The IKEA Billy Bookcase is said to sell once every 5 seconds somewhere in the world.

 I mean, can you blame anyone?
-At $89.99 and over 6 feet tall, it holds six shelves of books and anything else your heart desires.
+At over 6 feet tall, it holds six shelves of books and anything else your heart desires.
 I was so excited to get my hands on it and add some personal touches.

 I have been scrambling to get our office fully decorated, so my husband and I both can use it without feeling claustrophobic.
 We were using it as a storage room, and now it actually feels like a brand new room in our old house.

 The bookcase was a huge step to transforming it because it’s one of the main pieces of furniture in there and a focal point in the room.
 Although we saved money on this simple bookcase, I was set on making it look stunning with decor and pieces we’ve had in storage.
 And with books, of course, too!

 Our books have been in stacks, in boxes, just all over the room and the house, really.
 But now they finally have their own home.

 If you know me at all, you know I’m a book nerd.
 I love to read.
 Anything from the classics to current nonfiction.
 I have a wide variety of interests.
 Trust me, because you will definitely notice some interesting book titles as we browse this new bookcase of ours.